 Who was Juan Santamaría?
 Five (debated) things you should know

-Costa Rica fetes its first and most-loved national hero, Juan Santamaría, on Saturday, April 11.
+Costa Rica feted its first and most-loved national hero, Juan Santamaría, on Sunday, April 11.
 His name adorns the international airport in his native Alajuela, and schoolchildren across the country learn his story.
 But how much of that story is legit?

 In the Battle of Rivas, Nicaragua, on April 11, 1856, the humble drummer boy set fire to a garrison lodging mercenary troops who sought to take control of Central America for the United States.
 His selfless act of bravery changed the course of the war and saved Costa Rica from becoming a slave depot.